arch119/docker_compose/README.md

+* Non-swarm mode
-1. cd docker && docker-compose up
+1. cd non_swarm && docker-compose up
 2. go to http://localhost:5000/
 3. docker-compose down in a new terminal to shut it down or use ctrl+c in the same terminal.
 4. To rebounce individual service, use docker start/stop.